 In every cook’s life there will come a time when they become sick of using their cheap supermarket kitchen knives and feel the need to upgrade.
 Cheap knives, made with cheap steel always seem to be blunt, often have poor ergonomics and balance and in the end yield poor results when it comes to fine knife work.

 However, once you open Pandora’s box and begin to research high quality kitchen knives you are bombarded with endless information and questions.
 In the end it all boils down to personal comfort.
-However, usage and objectives can play a big roll on your decision and so throughout this series of articles we will be covering various aspects of what believe to be the most important weapon in the chef’s armory, the kitchen knife.
+However, usage and objectives can have a big impact on your decision and so throughout this series of articles we will be covering various aspects of what we believe to be the most important weapon in the chef’s armory, the kitchen knife.

 Disclaimer: the kitchen knife is not a weapon and should not be used as such. 😉

 In this first article we will cover the basics of, price, construction materials, handles and blade balance as well as the essentials knife types every cook should have.
 If you’re just looking for some quick guidance on which knives every cook should have skip to the end and check out our guide on essential knives.

 Buying new kitchen knives is a complex and personal decision, but no buyers guide would be complete without a word on price.
 Based on our experience €100-€150 should get you a good quality French chef knife or Japanese Gyuto in a reasonable quality stainless steel.

 However, as you will find it all depends on your needs.
 Better steels can yield better results in terms of sharpness and edge retention, better steels cost more money.
 There is also craftsmanship, high-end, hand forged knives tend to have better ergonomics and balance and once again this will cost more money.